dwinston/mongo-novice-materials/README.md

 $ while true; do ls -d * | entr -d make preview; done
 ```

-In another terminal tab, run `python -m SimpleHTTPServer`, and then open a
+In another terminal tab, run `python -m http.server`, and then open a
 browser to http://localhost:8000.
 With [LiveReload](http://livereload.com/)
 installed, you can activate it on the folder for this repo, and the browser
 will refresh automatically on file changes.